-This quick guide explains steps to create WiFi Hotspot in Ubuntu 20.04 LTS.
+This quick guide explains how to create a WiFi Hotspot in Ubuntu (all supported versions).

 - You can only create a WiFi hotspot of your Wired or USB data card internet connection.
 That means you can not share your internet if you are already using another WiFi hotspot.

-- When you create a hotspot in Ubuntu, your existing WiFi connection would be de-activated.
+- When you create a hotspot in Ubuntu, your existing WiFi connection will be deactivated.

 - This method would work with wired internet, USB 4G dongle, and both in Laptops and desktops.

-- Make sure you are connected to the internet via a wired, 4G/5G dongle in your Ubuntu 20.04 LTS.
+- Ensure you are connected to the internet via a wired, 4G/5G dongle in your Ubuntu system.

-- Open Settings, go to WiFi tab.
-From the top bar, select “Turn on WiFi hotspot”.
+- Open Settings, and go to the WiFi tab.
+From the top hamburger menu, select “Turn on WiFi hotspot”.

-- On the next window, give a network name and password.
+- In the next window, give a network name and password.
 This name would be available as a hotspot name across devices.
 And the password would be to connect to that wifi hotspot.

-- Open up your other device – Laptop or mobile phone and search for WiFi hotspot.
+- Open up your other device – Laptop or mobile phone and search for a WiFi hotspot.
 You can see the name of your Ubuntu system as a hotspot.
 The following screenshots are from an Android device.
 You can find a similar menu in your iPhones or other mobile OS settings.

-- And you can now browse the internet using this hotspot created in Ubuntu 20.04 LTS system.
+- And you can now browse the internet using this hotspot created in Ubuntu.

 The above method should work in all the Ubuntu versions – 20.04, 22.04 and 22.10 onwards.
 Since the settings window is GNOME, the steps should be the same for all GNOME desktop-based Linux distributions.